Helpful tips on how to find clients as a new freelance writer.

 I remember almost being paralyzed with fear at the thought of even cold emailing a business or getting rejected.
 Heck, I didn’t even know what cold emailing was much less where to start my search for clients.

-Now that I’m a seasoned veteran to the process, I still find some aspects of finding the right clients stressful, but it certainly gets better over time.
+Now that I’m a seasoned veteran of the process, I still find some aspects of finding the right clients stressful, but it certainly gets better over time.
 Read on to learn more about how to find clients for your freelance writing business without having to resort to content mills such as Fiverr and Upwork.

 Why You Need to Avoid Content Mills